 - A completed graduate application, available on the University web site. - Applicants must send official copies of transcripts from all colleges/universities attended. - One of the official transcripts must show proof of an earned bachelor's degree from a regionally accredited institution with a recommended 3.0 or higher cumulative grade point average on the transcript from the same college/university. - Secure official electronic transcripts are accepted from third-party vendors, but not directly from applicants.
+Electronic transcripts can be sent to: registrarlaw@humphreys.edu Sealed hardcopy official transcripts can be sent to: Humphreys University Law Registrar 6650 Inglewood Avenue, Stockton, CA 92507

-Electronic transcripts can be sent to: registrarlaw@humphreys.edu Sealed hardcopy official transcripts can be sent to: Humphreys University Law Registrar 6650 Inglewood Avenue, Stockton, CA 92507 Students from the Drivon School of Law who wish to transfer to the Master of Legal Studies (MLS) program may apply to the MLS program if they have earned a bachelor's degree from a regionally accredited college or university, regardless of cumulative undergraduate grade point average.
+Students from the Humphreys University Drivon School of Law who wish to transfer to the MLS program may apply to the MLS program if they have earned a bachelor's degree from a regionally accredited college or university, regardless of cumulative undergraduate grade point average.

-All applications will be considered by the Chair of the Legal Studies Department of Humphreys University.
-Based on examination of transcripts, the Chair of the Legal Studies Department may require applicants to take the Humphreys University Writing Proficiency Examination or to submit other documentation.
+All applications will be considered by the Law School.
+Based on examination of transcripts, the Law School may require applicants to take the Humphreys University Writing Proficiency Examination or to submit other documentation.